MinhMeo412/quan_ly_kho_hang/README.md

 - **Reporting:** Generate reports on inventory, sales, and order history.
 - **User Authentication:** Secure user login and role-based access control.
 - **Database Integration:** Seamless integration with MySQL for data storage and retrieval.
-- **Excel Export/Import:** Export inventory and order data to Excel files and import data from Excel files.
+- **Excel Export:** Export inventory and order data to Excel files.
 - **Console Interface:** Interactive and user-friendly console interface.
 - **Search Functionality:** Search capabilities to find items and orders by various criteria.